TJAdryan/astro_blog/src/content/blog/2024-09-12-Sometimes-Selenium.md

 ---

-# Quick Intro: Web Automation with Selenium
+## Quick Intro: Web Automation with Selenium
-It took me a while before I was able to interact with the pop-up on the website I was trying to scrape.
+Automation of scraping can be tricky.
+I remember an early roadblock was trying to interact with the pop-up on the website, the pop up would stop the script.
+Once I learned how to switch the focus to the pop up and close it, a whole world opened up to me.
 I know people swear by Playwright, but I feel like Selenium was just there for me when I needed it.

-## Why Selenium?
+### Why Selenium?

 It's invaluable for:

 - Automated testing of web applications.